dylanhamilton-cirencester/Digital-Champions-Rules-and-Instructions/README.md

 | :----------------- | ----: |
 | Data stolen        |  - 10 |
 | Device Compromised |  - 15 |

+## Secret Scoring

+There is also some secret scoring the staff will do as we go for good workplace and cyber practices.
+We will reveal these at the end of the event.

 # Example Scores